 “How many times has our Job description changed since we arrived here?
-First we had to find the ‘threat’,” Jamoy put the word in air quotes as he complained, “Whatever the fuck that was suppose to mean, then it turned into kill the hunters.
-Now it’s kill Marissa and her plaything.
+First, we had to find the ‘threat’,” Jamoy put the word in air quotes as he complained, “Whatever the fuck that was supposed to mean, then it turned into killing the hunters.
+Now it’s killing Marissa and her plaything.
 Why exactly were we really sent here?”

 Abdul merely shrugged his shoulders from his seat, uninterested as he fiddled with a piece of lint he pulled from his shirt.

 “Look, eventually, they’re going to send someone else out here to finish this, and us, if we don’t get it over with.
 We can’t leave until it’s done.
 So, just off her and let’s get out of here,” Abdul suggested which caused Jamoy to immediately stop in his tracks.

 He stared at him from across the room, suddenly feeling a surge of wariness.

 “You know, I’ve been meaning to ask you something,” he said.
 Abdul didn’t look at him or respond to his words.
 “You disappeared for a while after she moved home.
 Where’d you go?”

 “I went back to the clan.
 Does it matter?”
 He still didn’t meet Jamoy’s eyes.

 “You weren’t the same when you came back.”
 He looked over to where Salima was fast asleep.
 “Then you both show up together.
 Why is your sister even here?”

 Again, Abdul shrugged.
 “She came here because she wanted to be with you, her mate.
 As for being the same, I don’t know what you’re talking–”

 “You were there when the mansion was attacked.
 Why didn’t you do anything?”